What Does a Modern CRM Look Like?

 In addition to simply storing and presenting data, some programs are actually able to reach their own conclusions and sort information about clients more efficiently than any human ever could, making for more efficient categorizing of customers and swifter creation of new approach strategies.

 Modern CRM is not limited to mere data collection and analysis, though.
-Thanks to the wonders of technology, your company can now actually implement digital solutions in order to contact the customers themselves and then seamlessly integrate those interactions into your CRM software of choice.
+Thanks to the wonders of technology, your company can now actually implement digital solutions in order to contact the customers themselves and then seamlessly integrate those interactions into your small business CRM of choice.

 One example of such an ingenious solution can be found on ivyanswer.com, which can provide you with automated, virtual receptionists, capable of answering the phone and providing customers with assistance — such tools, which were unheard of just ten years ago, are paving the way for artificial intelligence (AI) to step in and revolutionize the world of customer service and digital marketing.